-What is the mucus plug?
+What is the Mucus Plug?

 The mucus plug is just what it sounds like, a plug made of mucus.
 During pregnancy, the mucus plug develops and lodges in the cervix to block the cervical canal.
-Its job is to protect your uterus from unwanted bacteria and pathogens that could enter in, like from sexual activity or vaginal exams.
+Its job is to protect your uterus from unwanted bacteria and pathogens that could enter in, like from sexual activity or vaginal exams. (source)

 Once the baby “drops” and settles lower into the pelvis, this starts the process of the cervix opening.
 When the cervix begins to “ripen” and soften in preparation for labor, the mucus plug is no longer held firmly in place and falls out.
 These changes in the cervix can cause capillaries to burst, creating the pink tinge of the mucus plug.

 The plug is commonly expelled after a trip to the powder room, or during a shower, making it difficult to observe.
-Because vaginal discharge is increased during pregnancy anyway, you may not even notice it at all! (source)
+Because vaginal discharge is increased during pregnancy anyway, you may not even notice it at all!

 How soon does labor start after you lose it?

-- If this isn’t your first time around the block, then you’re more likely to be in the “give birth in a few hours” camp.
+- If this isn’t your first baby, then you’re more likely to be in the “give birth in a few hours” camp.

 Here’s an animation of what happens when you lose the mucus plug right before birth